phan-t/cas-socialabs/_posts/2019-05-23-module2-yaml-inputs-service-broker.md

 Inputs are a mechanism for assigning variables to blueprint components at request time.
 Inputs support a number of different data types - strings, integers, numbers, boolean, and objects.
 In this post, we will take a look how you can use them.

 ##### Creating and Using Inputs as Variables
+1. If you haven't already or the session has timed out, log into Cloud Assembly via <https://console.cloud.vmware.com> and select the "Cloud Assembly" tile.
-1. Clone the 'Basic IaaS' blueprint to a new blueprint named "Basic IaaS with Inputs" and remember select the project
+2. Clone the 'Basic IaaS' blueprint to a new blueprint named "Basic IaaS with Inputs" and remember select the project
-2. To being adding inputs, locate `inputs: {}` and remove the curly brackets `{}`
+3. To being adding inputs, locate `inputs: {}` and remove the curly brackets `{}`
-3. Hit 'Enter' after removing the curly brackets, e.g. at `inputs:` to return a new line.
+4. Hit 'Enter' after removing the curly brackets, e.g. at `inputs:` to return a new line.
 The YAML will intent automatically
-4. Enter the input name `tshirtsize:` and hit 'Enter' again
+5. Enter the input name `tshirtsize:` and hit 'Enter' again
-5. Enter the input type `type: string`
+6. Enter the input type `type: string`
-6. Replace the value `small` in the YAML with `${input.tshirtsize}`
+7. Replace the value `small` in the YAML with `${input.tshirtsize}`

 ###### Example of inputs
 ```yaml